Tethanol/Please-Work-ROBOTC/README.md

 1. Take the controller to a different laptop with ROBOTC.
 2. Ensure VEX 2.0 Cortex is the platform type
 3. Update the CPU Master Firmware again with the **battery on**.
 4. VEXnet LED will now be on, so ensure the Communication Mode is set to USB only.
-(Power cycling)[#power-cycling] may be needed to swap to USB Only mode.
+[Power cycling](#power-cycling) may be needed to swap to USB Only mode.

 </details>